 Neilson's hardened criminal behavior became more entrenched with each robbery and, on February 15, 1974, during a raid on a Harrogate sub-post office (a privately-run post office), he shot dead the postmaster, Donald Skepper.
 Having kept a low profile following the first murder, and the ensuing police hunt, he took another life seven months later, when postmaster Derek Astin was shot dead in Lancashire during the course of another raid.
 The police quickly came to the conclusion that they were looking for the same killer in both cases.

-Just 9 weeks later a third postmaster, Sidney Grayland, was shot dead during the commission of a robbery in the West Midlands.
+Just nine weeks later, a third postmaster, Sidney Grayland, was shot dead during the commission of a robbery in the West Midlands.
 Forensic evidence at the scene linked this death to the first two.
 Despite the three deaths the media showed little interest in the attacks, and Neilson was dissatisfied with the lack of attention, as well as the relatively slim pickings to be had from the post office raids.

 Lesley Whittle Murder

 Still searching for that elusive big payout, Neilson settled on kidnapping as his best route to success, choosing Lesley Whittle, a 17-year-old heiress to a transport fortune.
-He gathered as much information about her as he could, and made comprehensive plans for her incarceration, as well as the delivery of the ransom that he planned to demand for her return.
+He gathered as much information about her as he could and made comprehensive plans for her incarceration, as well as the delivery of the ransom that he planned to demand for her return.

 The Whittle family chose not to heed the ransom warning, and informed both the local police and Scotland Yard of the abduction.
 Poor communication between the different police factions led to a media leak, which convinced police that the kidnapper had been scared off by the media attention.
 This wasn't the case, however, and when Neilson called the designated phone box in accordance with his ransom instructions, Ronald Whittle was not there to take his call.

 Two further ransom delivery attempts were bungled over the next 72 hours, as a result of both poor police coordination and bad luck, but at least police were sure that Lesley was still alive at this time, as it was her voice that recorded the details for the second failed ransom drop, in Bathpool Park itself.
-On the tape she seemed calm and collected, given the circumstances.
-It is claimed that Neilson spotted a police vehicle in the area at the time of the second drop, and decided not to risk a police trap, aborting the ransom drop.
+On the tape, she seemed calm and collected, given the circumstances.
+It has been claimed that Neilson spotted a police vehicle in the area at the time of the second drop and decided not to risk a police trap, aborting the ransom drop.
 Unbeknownst to the police, the second failed attempt ended just yards from the drainage shaft where Lesley was imprisoned, but no search of the immediate area was carried out at the time.
-Furious that his instructions had not been followed, Neilson waited nearby for Ronald Whittle and the police to leave, before entering the drainage shaft and killing Lesley Whittle in a rage.
+Furious that his instructions had not been followed, Neilson waited nearby for Ronald Whittle and the police to leave before entering the drainage shaft and killing Lesley Whittle in a rage.
 Had police conducted a thorough search before leaving, there was every chance they might have discovered Lesley alive.

 Arrest and Trial

-Despite the discovery of her body, police made little progress on the whereabouts of the "Black Panther", and it was nine months later, on December 11, 1975, that he was caught.
+Despite the discovery of her body, police made little progress on the whereabouts of the "Black Panther," and it was nine months later, on December 11, 1975, that he was caught.
 Having returned to post office raids following the failure of his kidnap attempt, he was finally apprehended by two policemen in Mansfield Woodhouse, near Nottingham, for acting suspiciously in the vicinity of the local post office.
 A search of his home revealed panther masks, as well as a model of a black panther and, after extensive questioning, Neilson confessed to being the Black Panther.

 Regarding the murder of Lesley Whittle, however, he claimed her death had been an accident, and that she had been accidentally knocked from the ledge in the drainage shaft.

 Neilson's trial commenced at Oxford Crown Court on June 14, 1976, amidst a media circus.
-He was charged with four murders, as well as various other charges of attempted murder, grievous bodily harm, robbery, kidnapping, and firearms possession.
+He was charged with four murders, as well as various other charges of attempted murder, grievous bodily harm, robbery, kidnapping and firearms possession.
 Prosecutors were unable to charge him with the murder of security guard Gerald Smith, as he had survived more than a year and a day beyond the brutal attack, and the law prevented a murder charge being brought, despite his eventual death being a direct result of this attack.
-The law in the UK has since been changed to prevent this anomaly from recurring.
+The law in the United Kingdom has since been changed to prevent this anomaly from recurring.